 Last night when I went to bed, I was determined to get up in the morning and spend time with YHWH and His Word first thing.
 BEFORE checking email and Facebook and YouFood.
 Before writing blog posts (another area in which I was feeling uninspired).
 I did what I was determined to do, then it came time to eat some breakfast and I didn’t know what to make.

-It felt like divine inspiration, let me tell you!
-I felt like because I put YHWH first this morning, and asked Him to order my steps today, it was the answer to my prayer.
+It sure felt like divine inspiration, let me tell you!
+Maybe because I put YHWH first this morning, and asked Him to order my steps today He imparted a divinely delicious answer to prayer!
 I needed something to eat AND I needed something new to post on the blog!

-I garnished with a sprinkle of 100% dark chocolate – yes, you read that right…100% dark chocolate.
+If you’re really hardcore with the chocolate go for 100% dark!
+Yes, you read that right…100% dark chocolate.
 That stuff is for serious dark chocolate lovers!
 Or super thrifty mamas shopping at a local Amish discount grocery store…

 Be sure to use the canned coconut milk, not the “silk” brand in the dairy case at the store.
-You want coconut milk that is full fat and thick and creamy.
+You want coconut milk that is full fat, thick and creamy.
 Be sure to shake the can well before opening or if it’s opened already give it a good stir.

 This easy and tasty treat whips up in a flash.
 It is higher in protein and contains plenty of healthy fats.
 Perfect for a THM "S" snack!